MattCSmith/Project-365/README.md

 ## Day 155
 ### **Project:** PBG App & Bot
 Today I built out the applications page and the bots API to recieve and process the application as require.

+## Day 156
+### **Project:** PBG App & Bot
+Today I continued on the applications page adding some more finishing touches and content.
+I also make the footer and main hero more mobile friendly.